40 Halloween Face Paint Ideas That Are Simple and Fun

 Turn a basic Halloween skull into a frightfully good costume with this makeup look.
 Peach face paint mixed with glittery definition and painted on teeth combine for face paint sure to turn heads.
 Wear some of your edgier clothes to create an easy costume.

 Spending Halloween with that special somebody?
 Write your love all over your face with this playfully romantic look, featuring delicate hearts and hot pink eyeshadow for extra pizazz.
 These are more of the best Halloween costumes for couples.

 Harlequin face makeup

-Take the best parts of a clown, minus the creepiness of the Joker, and you’ve got an appealing, fun, and colorful harlequin makeup look.
-Even better: this look is completely achievable with regular makeup (no professional face paint needed).
+Take the best parts of a clown, minus the creepiness of the Joker, and you’ve got an appealing, fun and colorful harlequin makeup look.
+Even better: This look is completely achievable with regular makeup (no professional face paint needed).

-Joker face paint
+Spider eyes face paint makeup

 Kids’ dog face paint

 This is a simple Halloween face paint idea for a little one!
 Use black and red face painting sticks to turn them into an adorable pup for the night.
-Here are some DIY Halloween costumes for kids for more costume inspiration.
+Here are some Halloween costumes for kids for more inspiration.

 Kryssia Campos/Getty Images